sedostheatre/sedos.co.uk/input/shows/2017-ordinary-days.md

 For *Ordinary Days*, Adam Gwon won the 2008 Fred Ebb Award for excellence in musical theatre songwriting and the 2011 Kleban Award in the Lyricist category.

-**PLEASE NOTE**: *Ordinary Days* is being performed as part of a two show evening of theatre and will take place after performances of drama The Nether.
+**PLEASE NOTE**: *Ordinary Days* is being performed as part of a two show evening of theatre and will take place after performances of drama *[The Nether](https://sedos.l3v5y.co.uk/shows/2017-the-nether)*.